V&V » ZalCG: Sedov blast

 The initial conditions are

-where and are initial values of the internal energy and pressure respectively, that depend on the size of the control volume at the center of the sphere.
+where $e_s$ and $p_s$ are initial values of the internal energy and pressure respectively, that depend on the size of the control volume at the center of the sphere.
 As the mesh size is decreased, these values are increased to maintain a constant total energy source.
 The characteristics of the meshes used are listed in the table below.

 MeshPointsTetrahedrahe_sp_s